Battery Types and Chemistries in Home Tools and Appliances

-Lead-Acid Batteries are type of rechargeable batteries not commonly used in home appliances and tools, but they are often used in the cars as starting and dual purpose batteries, in golf carts, RV vehicles, in marine applications, off-the-grid applications, as UPS backup batteries, in security systems etc.
+Lead-Acid Batteries are types of rechargeable batteries not commonly used in home appliances and tools, but they are often used in cars as starting and dual-purpose batteries, in golf carts, RV vehicles, in marine applications, off-the-grid applications, as UPS backup batteries, in security systems, etc.

 Lead-acid batteries are cheap batteries and can be recycled almost 100%.

-Nickel Cadmium (NiCd) batteries are type of older rechargeable batteries that were rather common before newer battery types started to replace them.
+Nickel Cadmium (NiCd) batteries are types of older rechargeable batteries that were rather common before newer battery types started to replace them.

 NiCd batteries are lighter than lead-acid batteries, they can be discharged using strong currents, and are rather cheap.

-Nickel Metal Hydride (NiMH) batteries are rechargeable battery types that where rather common even in high-tech devices just a few years ago.
+Nickel Metal Hydride (NiMH) batteries are rechargeable battery types that were rather common even in high-tech devices just a few years ago.

 Note: some NiMH batteries are designed for larger capacity and some are designed for high discharge currents.
-So, when looking for replacement, be sure to know maximum required current of your device.
+So, when looking for a replacement, be sure to know the maximum required current of your device.

-Rechargeable lithium ion batteries are commonly used in modern vacuum cleaners, cordless tools and other similar applications where strong, lightweight, fade-free power battery is required, despite slightly higher battery price.
+Rechargeable lithium-ion batteries are commonly used in modern vacuum cleaners, cordless tools, and other similar applications where a strong, lightweight, fade-free power battery is required, despite a slightly higher battery price.

 - Lithium Manganese Nickel or Lithium Manganese Cobalt Nickel batteries (LiNiMnCoO2, also known as INR batteries) are very similar to Lithium Manganese Oxide batteries, providing slightly lower capacity, but large discharge currents.

-- Lithium Cobalt Oxide batteries (LiCoO2, also known as ICR batteries) feature nominal voltage of 3.6-3.7 volts, with the maximum charging voltage of 4.2 volts.
-These batteries have very large capacity, but their safe discharging currents are often limited to just few C. For example, 5 Ah battery rarely can provide more than 15-20 Amps of currents, safely.
+- Lithium Cobalt Oxide batteries (LiCoO2, also known as ICR batteries) feature a nominal voltage of 3.6-3.7 volts, with a maximum charging voltage of 4.2 volts.
+These batteries have a very large capacity, but their safe discharging currents are often limited to just a few C. For example, a 5 Ah battery rarely can provide more than 15-20 Amps of currents, safely.

-Note: never, but really never charge these batteries with the chargers design for some other battery type.
-They can easily burst to flames (or even explode) if charged with too strong currents or if they are overcharged.
+Note: never, but really never charge these batteries with the chargers designed for some other battery type.
+They can easily burst into flames (or even explode) if charged with too strong currents or if they are overcharged.

 Non-rechargeable lithium batteries feature lithium negative electrode, while positive electrode is either manganese-dioxide or carbon-monofluoride.

-Non-rechargeable lithium cylindrical/button/coin batteries come in large number of shapes and dimensions.
-Most common types are CR123A and CR2032, but there are many others present as well.
+Non-rechargeable lithium cylindrical/button/coin batteries come in a large number of shapes and dimensions.
+The most common types are CR123A and CR2032, but there are many others present as well.

 Alkaline non-rechargeable batteries appear in various sizes and shapes.
 Their nominal voltage is 1.5 volts, but the voltage relatively quickly drops over time.

-Cut-off is around 1.0 volts, since it depends on the cut-off voltage of powered device, too.
+Cut-off is around 1.0 volts, since it depends on the cut-off voltage of the powered device, too.

-Alkaline batteries are cheap, reliable, have good shelf life, and are often used in remote controls, flashlights, toys and all sorts of other consumer electronics.
+Alkaline batteries are cheap, reliable, have a good shelf life, and are often used in remote controls, flashlights, toys, and all sorts of other consumer electronics.

-These batteries have nominal voltage of 1.55 volts, with the cut-off voltage of 1.2 volts.
-During operation, voltage is very stable, with rather sharp drop at the end of their operational lifetime.
+These batteries have a nominal voltage of 1.55 volts, with a cut-off voltage of 1.2 volts.
+During operation, voltage is very stable, with a rather sharp drop at the end of their operational lifetime.

-Zinc air batteries are type of non-rechargeable batteries used in hearing aid devices.
+Zinc-air batteries are a type of non-rechargeable batteries used in hearing aid devices.
 Their nominal voltage is 1.4 volts and cut-off voltage 1.2 volts.

-That is the reason why zinc-air batteries come with the seal in the form of tab, which is removed prior the use.
+That is the reason why zinc-air batteries come with the seal in the form of a tab, which is removed prior to the use.

 When the tab is removed, used or not, zinc-air batteries can operate for few weeks, not more.